paycrest/protocol/README.md

 # Paycrest Protocol
-A P2P powered crypto-to-fiat exchange protocol.
+A P2P powered crypto-to-cash exchange protocol.

 This is a work in progress.
 Follow [this guide](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/) if you want to contribute to this README.